It’s been called the first Star Wars show meant for adults. And that, obviously, comes with some problems.

 Walter White, clearly, wasn’t the first guy who broke bad in the American Southwest.

-Better Call Saul is a prequel for AMC's grim but acclaimed drama Breaking Bad—plucking from its bleak morass the show's most reliable comic relief (and a few other memorable characters as well).
-Star Bob Odenkirk was a staff writer for Saturday Night Live for eight years, so instead of succumbing to Bad's suffocating sense of doom, Saul sets out to add a bit of wit to the wickedness.
+Better Call Saul is a spinoff of AMC’s grim but acclaimed drama Breaking Bad—plucking from its bleak morass the show’s most reliable comic relief (and a few other memorable characters as well).
+Star Bob Odenkirk was a staff writer for Saturday Night Live for eight years, so instead of succumbing to Bad’s suffocating sense of doom, Saul sets out to add a bit of wit to the wickedness.

 Jimmy comes in contact with—and often defends—pretty bad people who’ve done pretty bad things.
 In the series premiere, for instance, he tries to argue that when his teen clients cut the head off a corpse and then had sex with it, they were simply “boys being boys.”
 And that’s just the beginning of the allusions to sex and violence and drugs, of course.
 Language can be foul, too, including s-words.
 And believe it or not, Better Call Saul’s sense of morality may be more troubling than its predecessor’s.